fuzhufozhu/ali_lot/intl.en-US/Best Practices/Integrate with a weather service.md

     Business logic:

     -   Performs weather queries based on city information.
-    -   Currently, [Alibaba Cloud Weather Service](https://market.aliyun.com/products/57126001/cmapi014302.html?spm=5176.730005.0.0.4tqyho#sku=yuncode830200000) is used.
-This service is available in Alibaba Cloud API Marketplace.
+    -   An API is used to query weather information.
     -   The query results are sent to the specified topic of the device using the service API provided by IoT Platform.
     -   Create a new project and import the following JAR files: